 Blackwood Buffalo Meal & Field Pea Recipe Review

-Blackwood describes themselves as a super premium pet food brand.
+Blackwood describes itself as a super premium pet food brand.
 One of the unique traits of Blackwood is that they slow cook their dog food recipes.
-They claim that this slow cooking process maintains more of the ingredients nutrition than traditional cooking although others would question this.
+They claim that this slow cooking process maintains more of the ingredients nutrition than traditional cooking, although others would question this.

-Blackwood has a small range of recipes, but they do have a grain free recipe which focuses on Buffalo.
-The formula uses Buffalo Meal as it’s primary meat ingredient but also includes a small portion of Whitefish which we discussed earlier.
+Blackwood has a small range of recipes, but they do have a grain-free recipe that focuses on Buffalo.
+The formula uses Buffalo Meal as its primary meat ingredient but also includes a small portion of Whitefish, which we discussed earlier.

 The formula contains a large proportion of Bison and only a small portion of Lamb.
-The Bison provides a very satisfactory proportion of protein and fat which would be suitable to the majority of dogs.
+The Bison provides a very satisfactory proportion of protein and fat, which would be suitable for the majority of dogs.

 Tapioca and Peas are the other core ingredients present, and they provide a small proportion of carbohydrates and dietary fiber.